pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 (using `pad` variables to account for unknown 0-memory).
-There's also a `float1` dummy member (that always holds the value `1.f`), and the `initialDelay` is set to the seemingly const-value at @50 (`16` in decimal, which is a plausible value for a sample delay; `0` would be better though...).
+There's also a `float1` dummy member (that always holds the value `1.f`), and the `initialDelay` is set to the seemingly const-value at @50 (`16` in decimal, which is a plausible value for a sample delay;
+btw, loading the *Protoverb* plugin into *REAPER*, will also print something about a 16samples delay to the stderr).

 ~~~C
 typedef struct AEffect_ {